Kaderde/teched2025-msad/exercises/ex1/README.md

     };
 }
 ```
-What's Missing:
+⚠️ What's Missing:
+- No 'assignedTo' field definition for tracking assignments in db/schema.cds.
 - No validation to ensure an incident is assigned to the current user when it's being updated.
-- No code to populate assignedTo field when creating/updating incidents
+- No code to populate assignedTo field when creating/updating incidents.
+- No Check if user has admin role for high urgency closure.

 The above vulnerabilities violate the principle of least privilege and can lead to data breaches and unauthorized modifications.

 ## 🚨 3.
 Exploit Horizontal Privilege Escalation Vulnerability :

 ### Step 1: Configure Custom Identity Service Users:
 - Create users in your custom SAP Identity Service:
      - support.user1@company.com (Support role)
      - support.user2@company.com (Support role)
      - manager.user@company.com (Admin role)
   - Assign support.user1@company.com and support.user2@company.com to role collection 'Incident Management Support'
   - Assign manager.user@company.com to role collection 'Incident Management Admin'

 ### Step 2: Demonstrate Privilege Escalation Vulnerability :
-We will test with two support users to show that while they should be able to see all incidents, they should not be able to modify incidents they don't own.
+We will test with two support users to show that they can modify incidents they don't own, which should not be permitted.

-**A. Test with the first user:** support.user1@company.com
- - **Login** as support.user1@company.com through SAP Build Work Zone launchpad.
+- **Login as bob.support@company.com** in SAP Build Work Zone
- - **Access the Incident Management application** through Work Zone launchpad
+- **Navigate to Incident Management application**
- - **Observe:** User can see ALL incidents (✅ this is correct per business rules)
+- **Observe:** User can see all incidents (✅ this is correct per business rules)
- - **Exploit:** User can modify any incidents. ❌ (This is the vulnerability)

-**B. Test with the first user:** support.user1@company.com
-- Log out and then log back in as support.user2@company.com.
+- **Select incident assigned to alice.support@company.com** (Title: Strange noise when switching off Inverter)
-- Navigate to the Incident Management application again.
+- **Attempt to modify** the incident title or add conversation entries.
-- Verify that this user can also modify any incident, confirming the vulnerability is not isolated to a single user.
+- **Result:** ⚠️ Modification succeeds (VULNERABILITY)
+- **Attempt to close high-urgency incident** (H status)
+- **Result:** ⚠️ Closure succeeds without admin role check (VULNERABILITY)

 ##  ✅ 4.
 Fix Implementation